mango-chutney/craft-raisely-donation-forms/README.md

   {% endfor %}
 ```

-The amount of donations fetched is limited to 10 by default, but you can change this with a `donationLimit` setting in your `config/raisely-donation-forms.php` file, or by passing a limit variable `entry.yourField.getDonations(5)` - there is currently no pagination so results will only be limited to the first page of results from the API.
+The amount of donations fetched is limited to 10 by default, but you can change this with a `donationLimit` setting in your `config/raisely-donation-forms.php` file, or by passing a limit variable `entry.yourField.getDonations(5)` - there is currently no pagination so results will be limited to the first page of results from the API.

 The sort order of donations fetched can be changed using `sort` and `order` variables, for example `entry.yourField.getDonations(10, 'date', 'asc')` would return the 10 oldest donations, or `entry.yourField.getDonations(5, 'amount', 'desc')` would return the 5 top donations.